-An example of how to create a passwordless connection is documented in the EDB Postgres Backup and Recovery Reference Guide, which is available at the EDB website.
+Examples of how to create a passwordless connection are documented in the EDB Postgres Backup and Recovery Reference Guide available at the EDB website.

 • Even when the Advanced Server database is on the same host as BART, and the Advanced Server database cluster owner is also the BART user account, a passwordless SSH/SCP connection must be established from the same user account to itself.